marpere/aws-static-website/README.md

 # Terraform for static content on AWS S3 + AWS Cloudfront
-My take on host static website with S3 and Cloudfront.
+My take on hosting static website with S3 and Cloudfront.
 ## Features
 - Bucket not publicly accessible
 - Cloudfront invalidation in each deploy